-- ♦ Minutes of the Policy Council and Board meetings are posted on our web site - ♦ Attend Parent meetings - ♦ Talk with staff or your Policy Council representative
+- ♦ Minutes of the Policy Council and Board meetings are posted on our web site - ♦ Attend Parent meetings - ♦ Talk with staff or your Policy Council representative case of an emergency.

 HOW DO I LET THE BOARD AND POLICY COUNCIL KNOW MY IDEAS?